-24. Despite the Orwellian attempt to characterize the Department of Justice's
+24. Despite the Orwellian attempt to characterize the Department of Justice's 7

-Justice twice intentionally took the web portal live and published the information.
-Thus, far from being a "hack" or "breach" of the Department of Justice's servers as they attempted to characterize it, the publication of the CCW permit holders' personal information-and the fuctionality allowing members of the public to download or access that information-was a deliberate act by the Department of Justice.
-Nobody stole a password and nobody found a backdoor into a server as Attorney General Bonta would like the public to believe.
-Rather, in a cynical attempt to publicly appear to be on the "right side" of a political debate following a controversial court decision, the Attorney General and DOES 1 through 25 made a deliberate decision to publish the data which included private or personal identifying information.
-The only fact that is unknown is whether the decision to include all CCW permit holders' and applicants' home address, date of birth, and CII information on the portal was itself deliberate or accidental.
-So too, it is unknown whether to include any information about prosecutors, judges, and law enforcement officers was also deliberate or accidental.
+1 intentional publication of the information as a "breach," it was patent that the Department of 2 Justice twice intentionally took the web portal live and published the information.
+Thus, far from 3 being a "hack" or "breach" of the Department of Justice's servers as they attempted to 4 characterize it, the publication of the CCW permit holders' personal information-and the 5 fuctionality allowing members of the public to download or access that information-was a 6 deliberate act by the Department of Justice.
+Nobody stole a password and nobody found a 7 backdoor into a server as Attorney General Bonta would like the public to believe.
+Rather, in a 8 cynical attempt to publicly appear to be on the "right side" of a political debate following a 9 controversial court decision, the Attorney General and DOES 1 through 25 made a deliberate 10 decision to publish the data which included the private or personal information.
+The only fact that 11 is unknown is whether the decision to include all CCW permit holders' and applicants' home 12 address, date of birth, and CII information on the portal was itself deliberate or accidental.
+So 13 too, it is unknown whether to include any information about prosecutors, judges, and law 14 enforcement officers was also deliberate or accidental.

-- 25. Plaintiff has faithfully served the people of the State for almost a quarter of a century.
-Like many crime fighters and other public servants, she willingly entered into such service relying upon the express and implied promises made in California public policy to protect from disclosure the private, personal identfying information collected by the State and its subdivisions from judges, prosecutors, and correctional and law enforcement officers.
+25. Plaintiff has faithfully served the people of the State for almost a quarter of a century.
+Like many crime fighters and other public servants, she gladly entered into such service relying upon the express and implied promises made in California public policy to protect from disclosure the private, personal identfying information collected by the State and its subdivisions from judges, prosecutors, and correctional and law enforcement officers.
 If she protected the State, the State promised to protect her and her family.
-Yet, here it absolutely failed, and, through Bonta's subsequent inaction, ran away from any effort to fulfill its promise. - 26.
-Among the express public policies forbidding the disclosure of Plaintiff's and other public officials' information by the State to the public are Civil Code section 1798, et seq. (the "Information Practices Act") and Government Code section 6254.21.
-Among the implied policies preventing such disclosure are the right of privacy recognized under Article I, section 1 of the California Constitution, Government Code section 6254(u)'s exception from the Public Records Act of the release of prosecutors' and other public servants' CCW permit information in response to a Public Records Act request, and the Penal Code prohibition against public release of information protected under Section 1798.3.
+Yet, here it absolutely failed, and, through Bonta's subsequent inaction, ran away from any effort to fulfill its promise.

+22 26.
+Among the express public policies forbidding the disclosure of Plaintiff's and 23 other public officials' information by the State to the public are Civil Code section 1798, et seq.
+24 (the "Information Practices Act") and Government Code section 6254.21.
+Among the implied 25 policies preventing such disclosure are the right of privacy recognized under Article I, section 1 of 26 the California Constitution, Government Code section 6254(u)'s exception from the Public 27 Records Act of the release of prosecutors' and other public servants' CCW permit information in 28 response to a Public Records Act request, and the Penal Code prohibition against public release of 8 individuals' CII information under Penal Code sections 11076 and 13201.